neflyte/timetracker/README.md

 ### Features

 - Cross-platform; supporting Linux, macOS, and Windows
-  - Tested on Ubuntu 22.04, macOS Monterey, Windows 10 and 11
+  - Tested on Ubuntu 22.04, macOS Monterey + Sonoma, Windows 10 and 11
 - GUI app to start, stop, and manage tasks
 - System tray app
   - Convenient access to start, stop, and create tasks